-Report the fraud to ED's Office of Inspector General hotline at 1-800-MIS-USED (1-800-647-8733) or email@example.com.
+Report fraud to ED's Office of Inspector General hotline at 1-800-MIS-USED (1-800-647-8733) firstname.lastname@example.org.
 Special agents in the Office of Inspector General investigate fraud involving federal education dollars.

-Notify the police about the incident.
+Notify the police about any incident.
 Impersonating a federal officer is a crime, as is identity theft.

 When filing complaints, the student should provide detailed information about the incident, including what was said, the name of the person who called, and from what number the call originated (if the student was able to obtain it via Caller ID).
 Additionally, if unauthorized debits have already appeared against the student's bank account, the student should mention this fact in his or her complaint.
 Records of such debits could be useful in locating the wrongdoer.

-For information about identity theft prevention, you and your students may visit www.ed.gov/misused .
+For information about identity theft prevention, visit www.ed.gov/misused .

 For information about preventing financial aid scams, visit www.studentaid.ed.gov/lsa.